 Thermo ExtractMSn is a utility that creates DTA peak lists from Thermo Xcalibur .RAW files.
+However it is now obsolete and is not able to process data from newer instruments like the Thermo Q-Exactive.

-Mascot Daemon calls the utility using the parameters specified in this dialog, then merges the DTA files into a single MGF file.
-ExtractMSn can be downloaded from the Thermo web site, but Thermo is no longer developing it, so it cannot be used with their latest instruments, such as the Q-Exactive.
+For reference Mascot Daemon calls the utility using the parameters specified in this dialog, then merges the DTA files into a single MGF file.
+ExtractMSn can be downloaded from the Thermo web site.